 What is a Paneer Sandwich?

 A Paneer Sandwich is exactly as the name states.
-Paneer is layered with tomatoes, onions, cucumbers, butter, chutneys, and chat masala which results in the most delicious sandwich.
+Paneer which is essentially Indian cheese is layered with tomatoes, onions, cucumbers, butter, chutneys, and chat masala which results in the most delicious sandwich.

-What I love about this Paneer Sandwich recipe is its simplicity.
+What I love about this wonderful recipe is its simplicity.
 There is no cooking involved here - you don't even have to grill the paneer.
-Just some sliced plain paneer topped on toasted bread with veggies and spices.
+Just some sliced plain paneer pieces topped on toasted bread with veggies, chutneys, and spices.

-This recipe is inspired by my Bombay Grilled Sandwich recipe except I used paneer instead of potatoes (hello, more protein), and I used red chili sauce which adds a mild sweetness and spice.
+This recipe is inspired by my Bombay Grilled Sandwich recipe except I used paneer instead of potatoes (hello, high protein), and I used red chili sauce which adds a mild sweetness and spice.